-The oil containing Ginkgo is used in treatment of Alopecia as it improves cerebral microcirculation and hence increases oxygen supply.
-The drug is extracted in coconut oil and is massaged for at least 2 minutes to prevent hair fall.
+The oil containing Ginkgo is used in the treatment of Alopecia as it improves cerebral microcirculation, and hence increases oxygen supply.
+The drug is extracted in coconut oil, and is massaged for at least 2 minutes to prevent hair fall.

 Medicinal Uses of Ginkgo biloba Extract

-Ginkgo biloba Extract is used in treatment of variety of diseases including:
+Ginkgo biloba Extract is used in the treatment of a variety of diseases including:

 - As an Antioxidant